TrentonAdams/postfix/README.md

+# Postfix Docker

+## Changelog

+- **1.2.1** - documentation on postfix-init.d functionality
+- **1.2.0** - added postfix-init.d extension directory
+- **1.1.0** - added s3 config bucket pull functionality
+- **1.0.0** - basic postfix running in alpine container with postconf style configuration.

-# Getting started
+## Getting started

 There are plenty of postfix docker images out there, but none of them stayed true to postfix itself.
 They all had some sort of startup script that was doing things in a way that was **special**, such as env vars for setting up the container, or things of that nature.
 If they didn't do what you need, then you'd have to change their image.
 Having done a bit of postfix administration it was clear from the start this was not the ideal way to go, as postfix itself has configuration mechanisms for this purpose.